brandonorodriguez/Leveraging-GPT-4o-for-Structured-Data-Extraction-in-Clinical-Trials/README.md

-# Leveraging ChatGPT for Structured Data Extraction in Clinical Trials: Accuracy, Efficiency, and Research Implications
+# Leveraging GPT-4o for Structured Data Extraction in Clinical Trials: Accuracy, Efficiency, and Research Implications
 I created this project myself from Nov-Dec using JupyterLab <br>
 The data citation and full formal report is in __GPTProjectPaperFinal.pdf__ <br>
 The Jupyter Notebooks used to extract all data is in __Test_Data_Extraction.ipynb__ and __Train_Data_Extraction.ipynb__ <br>